elipousson/presentations/2016-06-21-explore-101-research.md

 # Introduction

-Note: This presentation has two parts.
+Note: This presentation has two parts

 --